 I have a phD in Physics and worked as scientist until August 2016 where I decided to jump in at the deep end and try to make a living out of my big passion: Brazilia Jiu Jitsu.

 And last and most important thing in my life.
 I am a mum.
-A mum of two georgeous little girls: Gisele (7) and Anais (3).
+A mum of three georgeous little girls: Gisele (8), Anais (5) and Carla (<1).

 About me as a fighter:

 I started BJJ in March 2007.
 Back then I did kickboxing when a friend of mine convinced me to try Brazilian Jiu jitsu and as Julius Caesar would have said: vini, vidi, vinci…Well, I actually did go and watch, but i didn’t quite conquer.
 I was choked and joint-locked in thousand different ways – which all work without requiring serious effort from my opponent or causing me pain.
 Not even women smaller than me left me any chance of fighting back.
 I was fascinated, and since that day I have been training jiu jitsu 5-6 days at week.

 Since I started this sport, I have attended many BJJ, Grappling and Wrestling seminars and workshops.
 You never stop learning in this sport, and i think it is very important to meet different styles, learn new details, get out of your comfort zone.

 I attended seminars with many good fighters and teachers such as Aldo „Caveirinha“ Januario, Igor Araujo, Rodrigo Freitas, Carlos „Chalita“ Eduardo, Rafael Haubert, Pedro Bessa, Pedro Duarte, Zé Marcelo, João Crus, Ana Maria India, Dean Lister, David Mendelsohn Ezekiel Zayas und Michelle Nicolini.